-It can be hard for a pet owner to see their dog acting stressed and anxious.
-But, there are several reasons why a dog could be pacing and unsettled.
-Some have to deal with excitement, while others are more worrisome.
-The more you know about the additional symptoms, and the causes behind them, the more peace of mind you’ll be able to have about your dog’s behavior or help them to feel better.
+It’s hard for a pet owner to see their dog acting stressed and anxious.
+But, there are several reasons why a dog is pacing and unsettled.
+Some issues are connected to excitement, while others are more worrisome.
+The more you know about the additional symptoms, and the causes behind them, the more that you can do to correct your dog’s behavior or help them to feel better.

-Most of the time, dogs pace because they want your attention.
+Most of the time, dogs pace because they want to get your attention.
 You know better than anyone what ‘normal’ behavior looks like for your pet.
-If they seem restless, and that’s out of character for them, it’s a good indicator that something might be wrong.
+If your dog seems to be restless, and that’s out of character for them, it’s a good indicator that something else is wrong.

-Consider the following potential conditions when your dog is pacing and restless.
-If you’re able to keep a closer eye on them, you’ll likely be able to identify what’s wrong and find a solution.
+Look at these potential explanations when your dog is pacing and restless.
+If you’re able to keep a close eye on them, you’ll be able to identify what’s wrong and find a solution.

 Table of Contents: